X-Men Gold: "Evil Empires"

 Colossus took on critical injuries during the battle against the Sentinel that left him unable to change his body into steel.
 Prestige kisses Nightcrawler after having figured out his attraction to her given the stronger nature of her psychic powers.
 Before they can discuss their blossoming relationship further they realize that Manhattan is becoming shrouded in the Darkforce dimension.
-After communing with Dr. Strange about what to do Kitty sends Storm, Logan, and Nightcrawler to handle crowd control.
+After communing with Doctor Strange about what to do Kitty sends Storm, Logan, and Nightcrawler to handle crowd control.
 Nightcrawler immediately gets attacked by a frightened mob who thinks he's one of the Darkforce demons.
 Meanwhile, the X-Men learn that a serial killer has infiltrated the mansion in the chaos and has started killing the students.
-It's revealed that the killer is a new X-Cutioner and just as he's about to murder Eye-Boy he's discovered by Kitty, Colossus, and Prestige.
+It's revealed that the killer is a new X-Cutioner and just as he's about to murder Eye-Boy, he is discovered by Kitty, Colossus, and Prestige.
 X-Cutioner shoots directly at Colossus.
 Prestige manages to divert his attack and allow Kitty a chance to fight him.
 Logan and Storm manage to disperse the mob beating Nightcrawler and find him miraculously alive despite the severe and lethal nature of his injuries; Nightcrawler claims that Heaven won't accept him after he escaped the first time.
 Kitty ends up fighting X-Cutioner on her own after everyone else is evacuated from the mansion.
 Before beating him she learns that mutants killed his wife and son and blames all mutants for fighting each other with no regard for humans in the crossfire.
 He shoots at Kitty but Colossus intercepts the shot with his shoulder.
 After X-Cutioner is arrested Kitty receives a congressional summons for a meeting about a new bill regarding mutant deportation.